 7. Serving Cake to Guests

 After the cake cutting is over, the guests get to take part in trying the cake.
 As the cake reaches the tables, before people sit down to eat, capture a few photos of the slices on the table.
-You have already shot the cake as a whole, so you can now get a unique perspective on the inside of it and how it looks as a slice.
+You have already shot the cake as a whole, so you can now get a unique perspective on the inside of it.
 If you have the time, take a few shots of the cake pieces with the table decor.
 This just gives another photo option for the couple to add to their wedding day story.

-When you take the time to share the details of the wedding day through your photos, you give your clients memories for years to come.
-The cake cutting images are not the only ones you need to capture throughout the day, though.
-Download our 127 Essential Wedding Images You Must Capture Guide to discover what else you need to focus on during the wedding day.
+When you take the time to share the details of the wedding day through your photos, you provide your couple with memories for years to come.
+The wedding cake photos are not the only ones you need to capture throughout the day, though.
+Download our 127 Essential Wedding Images You Must Capture Guide to discover the images you should focus on during the wedding day.
 Click the banner below to grab your free photography playbook to study for your next wedding shoot!